Occala/netcode.notes/NTP/README.md

 Afterwards, we commit both the RTT and clock offset to working averages.
 I used a moving average, but real averaging can work too

-The shared timespace becomes localClock + clockOffset when you need to poll it.
+The shared timespace becomes localClock + clockOffset when you need to poll it

 VRChat provides a synced time source, so why wouldn't I just use that?